tsterayama/Data-Analytics/README.md

-# Data-Projects: Final Data Analytics Project in AllWomen Bootcamp
+# Data-Projects: Final Data Analytics Project
-Projects created while taking the AllWomen Data Analysis/ Data Science Bootcamp
+Final project for the data Analysis part of the AllWomen Bootcamp